toddler plate with iron rich foods

 • French toast with whole wheat bread and fruit

-• A small smoothie with banana, berries, watered down orange juice, tofu, yogurt & spinach or kale
+• Smoothie with banana, berries, a splash of orange juice, tofu, yogurt & spinach or kale

 iron rich breakfast plate for toddlers with scrambled egg and oatmeal with raisins

-• Peanut butter and jelly sandwich on whole wheat bread with side of peas and fruit
+• Peanut butter and jelly sandwich on whole wheat bread with a side of peas and fruit

-• Tuna fish sandwich on whole wheat bread with side of sweet potato and fruit
+• Tuna fish sandwich on whole wheat bread with a side of sweet potato and fruit

-• Turkey or chicken sandwich on whole wheat bread with side of fruit and sweet potato
+• Turkey or chicken sandwich on whole wheat bread with a side of fruit and sweet potato

 iron rich toddler lunch plate with cheese and bean quesadilla, bean dip, raspberries and avocado